maitlandmarshall/MIFCore/README.md

 ### Track Last Success Attribute

 Each time a job with the `TrackLastSuccess` attribute is successfully executed, the current date time will be stored as a parameter on the job.
-To access the last successful run date, use the `BackgroundJob.GetLastSuccess()` method in the `BackgroundJobContext` to retrieve the "LastSuccess" value.
+To access the last successful run date, use the `BackgroundJob.GetLastSuccess()` extension method in the `BackgroundJobContext` to retrieve the "LastSuccess" value.

 ```csharp
 [TrackLastSuccess]